Affiliate links on Android Authority may earn us a commission. Learn more.

 - You can share passwords with other LastPass members on a one-to-one basis.
 This is good when sharing accounts with significant others or kids.

 You can do quite a bit with a free account.
-The ability to sync your account between devices for free is great since that function is usually a premium feature for a lot of services.
 Additionally, the Security Challenge helps you identify weaknesses in your password habits and even gives you tips on how to solve them.
 It’s not great if you have multiple devices, but it does keep your stuff synced in case you ever upgrade to the premium version.